 Defeated opposition presidential candidate Henrique Capriles has demanded a recount and rejected the election of Nicolas Maduro calling it “illegitimate”.

 The 40-year-old governor of Miranda state took 49.1 percent of the ballot confounding most forecasts.
 One political analyst said the unpredictable narrow margin has proven how volatile the political scenario is.
-A protracted election dispute could lead to instability.“I did not fight today against one candidate.
-We fought against the use of every public resource, the abuse of our public institutions, everything that means power,” Capriles in defiant mood told his supporters.
+A protracted election dispute could lead to instability.

 He claimed his team had a list of more than 3,000 ballot irregularities which included gunshots and the illegal re-opening of polling stations.